What your site is actually doing.

 Add the pixel free07How we did this, and what it can't prove

-- 4 mobile + 2 desktop loads of one URL from headless Chrome (iPhone viewport at 390px, desktop at 1366px), July 8, 2026.
+- 4 mobile + 2 desktop loads of one URL from headless Chrome (iPhone viewport at 390px, desktop at 1366px), August 8, 2026.
 Enough loads to separate real defects from random noise, not a full-site crawl.

 - Lab numbers, not real-user numbers (no field data was available for this run).
 Real devices on real networks run slower.